How To Spend An Amazing Weekend In Zion National Park

 Where to stay in Zion

-There are several good options, including staying inside the park at Zion Canyon Lodge.
-But we stayed at the Desert Pearl Inn right outside the park, on the recommendation of some friends and several blog articles I’d seen.
+We stayed at Desert Pearl Inn, on the recommendation of some friends and several blog articles I’d seen.
 We couldn’t have been happier with our stay there.

 I ended up upgrading slightly to a riverside room, and then called ahead to the hotel to ask for a second-floor room with a balcony.
 Those are assigned day-of (and don’t cost extra), and we ended up getting one because we’d asked ahead of time and it was noted on our reservation.